 Communication about contract-related content takes place via the e-mail addresses of the coordinators reported by the customer.
 This applies in particular to the transmission of information regarding requested or existing contracts as well as to information about upcoming maintenance, malfunctions or functional enhancements.
 In addition, mbi may offer users via e-mail to participate in voluntary user surveys regarding satisfaction with WINPACCS.
 The Customer will check the provided e-mail addresses for incoming emails in a manner that is customary to business and inform mbi of a change in email address without delay

 Art.
 14 Data Protection

 - In order to regulate the data protection implications of the provision of WINPACCS, an Order processing agreement shall be concluded which complies with the requirements of Art.
 28 GDPR.

-- The hosting of the data entered by the Customer into WINPACCS takes place exclusively on servers located in Germany.
+- The hosting of the data entered by the Customer into WINPACCS takes place exclusively on servers located in the European Union.

 - For the purpose of executing the contract, particularly the billing of the provided services and the creation of anonymised statistics, mbi reserves the right, to the extent necessary, to monitor data concerning the usage behaviour and usage scope of the Customer and its registered users, and to process the necessary personal data.